-Kenya: The Association of Private Rhino Sanctuaries
+Kenya: The Association of Private and community Land Rhino Sanctuaries

-Therefore, in the early 1990s, the government of Kenya adopted a principle of strict protection of rhinos in order to safeguard the few survivors.
-Several approaches were employed that included collaboration with the Kenya Wildlife Service and the private sector to establish intensively protected and heavily guarded rhino sanctuaries on privately owned land.
-The Association of Private Land Rhino Sanctuaries was formed in 1988 as a result, mandated by the Kenya Wildlife Service to represent the interest of the private sector involved in the conservation of rhinos on private land.
+Therefore, the Government of Kenya adopted a principle of strict protection to safeguard the few survivors.
+Several approaches were employed, including collaboration with the KWS and the private sector to establish intensively protected and heavily guarded rhino sanctuaries on privately owned land.
+As a result, the APLRS was formed in 1988, mandated by the KWS to represent the interest of the private, and now community, sector involved in the conservation of rhinos on non-state land.

 How is the Association of Private Land Rhino Sanctuaries tackling this problem?